iptc/sport-schema/docs/sparql-endpoint.md

 ## Loading data into a TDB2 datastore

-`tdb2.tdbloader --loc test.db samples/ttl/soccer-match-01.ttl`
+`tdb2.tdbloader --loc sportdb samples/ttl/*.ttl`

 (note: should we use --graph to load data into a named graph??)

 Once the data is loaded into the TDB2 file, it can be queried using the `tdb2.tdbquery` tool:

-`tdb2.tdbquery --loc test.db --query queries/season-team-players.rq`
+`tdb2.tdbquery --loc sportdb --query queries/season-team-players.rq`

 ## Turning the data file into a SPARQL endpoint